 And that’s a pity.

 It’s a pity because toxic masculinity is not an invention of politically-motivated fringe groups.

 Toxic masculinity, same as toxic feminism for women, is real, is harmful, and it’s poisoning many men’s minds.

 In this definition of toxic masculinity, I want to break away from leftist and feminist movements and embrace a politically neutral, gender-neutral definition.

 I will define toxic masculinity as:

-Any theory, mindset, philosophy or advice which promotes, directly or indirectly, hatred, misogyny and abusive behavior.
+Any theory, mindset, philosophy or advice which promotes, directly or indirectly, hatred, misogyny, or predatory and abusive behavior.

 Instead of looking at toxic masculinity as the sign of men battling to keep their dominance, my definition equates toxic masculinity with bitterness and what I refer to as “low-quality men“.

 The high-quality man approach to masculinity is different.
 The difference is that high-quality leaders don’t need to battle to be the leader of their relationships.